Unpacking Madness and Fatness: Cure & Control vs Autonomy & Freedom

 With this new series, we hope to reach new community members in the Pittsburgh area and build a community of support for people with lived experience of mental illness and madness, where people can learn about their rights, personal freedoms, and shared experiences.
 We hope this event will bring together people with and without lived experience of mental illness and madness, to promote shared understanding and anti-oppressive practices in our society.

-Beyond Forced Treatment: Alternatives to a Coercive Mental Health System
+Beyond Forced Treatment: Alternatives to a Coercive Mental Health System with Mike McCarthy

-View the Livestream Here
+View The Livestream Here

 Experience Mapping: Understanding Your Story Through Art with Sara Tang

 This workshop was a guided creative exercise for participants to chart personal experiences (mental illness, madness, chronic illness, disability, childhood, medical, traumatic, or positive experiences, etc) in a map format, and then create an expressive art piece and visual poetry piece based on their experiences.